 What if that head of lettuce was truly local?

+“This isn’t necessarily an angle that I really plug all that much,” Walker says.
+“But there is an energy savings a lot of times in transportation by buying local meats and produce.”
 The trade-off would be that you wouldn’t get to eat lettuce all-year round.
 Maybe that’s not such a bad thing.
 After all, Midwesterners didn’t have fresh spinach in August for hundreds of years, and they got along alright.
 Seasonal eating is a perk of the local-food movement, not a drawback.

 The benefits of eating local don’t end there.